bmanders716/bmanders716.github.io/cookbook.md

 Dough Cake.

-_Ingredients_--Ω quartern of dough.
+_Ingredients_--Ì†±uartern of dough.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               º†lb. of moist sugar.
+               Ï†¨b. of moist sugar.
-               º†lb. of clarified dripping.
+               Ï†¨b. of clarified dripping.

 _Method._--Put the dough into a basin.